jianqiaozhu/jianqiaozhu.github.io/_posts/2015-09-04-neural-network-note.markdown

 > Complex concepts can be solved in deep networks where hierarchical structures were adapted to learn the hierarchies of knowledge

 However, just because something is possible doesn't make it a good idea.
-Deep networks become remarkablely hard to train.
+Intuitively, deeper networks should become increasingly hard to train.
+Thus far, we know that the [stochastic gradient descent (SGD)](https://en.wikipedia.org/wiki/Stochastic_gradient_descent) learning algorithm will run into trouble when training deep networks.